aaps/MCmotions/README.md

 #WARNING
+This is a work in progress

+Plugin data will as of yet not be recorded

-This is a work in progress, command line knowledge will help.
+command line knowledge will help.

-The willingness to dabble in python also humility will help as well
+The willingness to dabble in python will also

+humility

 #this will work good when !

-crude map data is needed from network play crude data from entitys is needed you want a super good minecraft recording in belnder and are willing to code
+crude map data is needed from network play (not extra wolds pluginstuff, perhaps nether and the end)

+crude data from entitys is needed

+you want a super good minecraft recording in Blender and are willing to code

 #Thanks to all the people that where willing to help:
 matthijs25
+GirlFlame